FelippeRoza/felipperoza.github.io/_posts/2019-05-13-artificial-artist.md

 ---
 layout: post
-title: Artificial Artist: Can Artificial Intelligence create art?
+title: Artificial Artist - Can Artificial Intelligence create art?
 ---

 Art is a utterly important tool that allow human beings to express emotions and ideas created in our imagination.
 It plays a fundamental role in a social context that can also be entertaining and bring insight and understanding.